Question Answering with MindsDB and OpenAI using SQL

 MindsDB is now the fastest-growing open-source applied machine-learning platform in the world.
 Its community continues to contribute to more than 70 data-source and ML-framework integrations.
 Stay tuned for the upcoming features - including more control over the interface parameters and fine-tuning models directly from MindsDB!

 Experiment with OpenAI models within MindsDB and unlock the ML capability over your data in minutes.
-Remember to sign-up for a free demo account and follow the tutorials, perhaps this time using your data.

 Finally, if MindsDB’s vision to democratize ML sounds exciting, head to our community Slack, where you can get help and find people to chat about using other available data sources, ML frameworks, or writing a handler to bring your own!